sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 An interpreter allows using a specific data processing language at the backend to process commands entered in a notebook paragraph.
 For the notebooks in Oracle Machine Learning, you use the following interpreters:

-* SQL interpreter for SQL Statements
+* SQL interpreter for SQL statements
 * PL/SQL  interpreter for PL/SQL scripts/statements
 * Python interpreter to process Python scripts
+* R interpreter to run R commands and scripts
 * md (MarkDown) interpreter for plain text formatting syntax so that it can be converted to HTML.

 This is the initial binding order of the interpreters.
 You can change the order of the interpreter bindings by clicking and dragging an entry above or below others (turns from white to blue).
 You can also deselect a binding to disable it (turns from blue to white).
 This does not require dragging the enabled interpreters above the disabled ones.